qkzk/fm/development.md

 - [x] allow rgb colors in config file
 - [x] FIX: can't read filename from / ... which crashes the app.
 - [x] FIX: exploring root folder leads to wrong first line display.
-- [ ] allow rgb palette for normal file colors
+- [x] allow seveval palettes for normal file colors
+- [ ] move every lazy_static into config.
 - [ ] mount usb key - should be merged with mtp
 - [ ] document filepicking (from my config etc.).
 - [ ] avoid multiple refreshs if we edit files ourself